 So I again flog you with the Macrocosm, which shows the real fundamentals for the gold sector and tunes down the crap about the India/China “love trade” and inflation obsessions (w/ respect to gold) and puts the biggest fundamental planets right out front (Confidence and Yield Spreads should be a bit larger).
 But given the mania going on in stocks, that big planet in front is right where it should be.

 So by extension, the implication of the stock market’s wobbly legged table would be a firming gold sector, which is after all, counter-cyclical.
 Patience my friends.
 Rome was not built in a day, nor will the next gold bull market be.
 But suffice it to say, if I had to boil it down to just one chart it would be this one.
 The 2017 momentum divergence to the negative price of Gold/SPX must resolve in a new uptrend if the gold sector is going to have its day.

-So I ask you, do the the potential legs to get kicked out from under the S&P 500 look wobbly to you?Subscribe to NFTRH Premium for your 40-55 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+So I ask you, do the the potential legs to get kicked out from under the S&P 500 look wobbly to you?Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.